Exhibition > TERRA XENOBIOTICA

 10 November 2023, 6 pm

-In the context of the BERLIN SCIENCE WEEK Saša Spačal will give an introduction into her new artwork Terra Xenobiotica.
+In the context of the BERLIN SCIENCE WEEK Saša Spačal will give an introduction into her new artwork TERRA XENOBIOTICA.

 Moderated by Regine Rapp